Juncker: Orban should leave Europe's centre-right

 The EPP needs the MEPs that Fidesz can deliver in the European elections, in which it is polling to lose dozens of seats to populist and nationalist parties.

-The EPP's leader, Manfred Weber, also needs the Hungarian prime minister's support to become the next president of the EU commission.
+The EPP's lead candidate for Juncker's job, Manfred Weber, also needs the Hungarian prime minister's support to become the next president of the EU commission.

+He had hoped to put questions on Orban behind him when last September he voted in parliament to start the sanction procedure against Hungary.

 Weber kept silent on Tuesday, but Juncker said he ought to ask himself "if I need this [Orban's] voice" in the EPP.